Particular/docs.particular.net/samples/open-telemetry/prometheus-grafana/sample.md

 ## Docker stack

-The Prometheus service must be configured to retrieve the metrics data from the endpoint.
+In a production environment, the Prometheus service must be configured to retrieve the metrics data from the endpoint.
 Grafana must also be configured to get the data from Prometheus and visualize it as graphs.

-To run the Docker stack, run `docker-compose up -d` in the directory where the `docker-compose.yml` file is located.
+For this sample both services are setup as part of the [Docker stack](#prerequisites)

 ### Show a graph